Uvalde Little League

 d.
 Any other justifiable reasons reviewed and approved by the Board

-2. The manager of the team losing the player should notify the player agent or president within 24 hours.
+2. The manager of the team losing the player should notify the player agent within 24 hours.

 3. The vacancy shall be filled according to Regulation III (d) per Board approval